DefinetlyNotAI/Logicytics/README.md

 ### Global flags

-These flags go before the action name:
+`--config PATH` may be placed before or after an action name.
+The other global flags go before the action name:

 | Flag          | Description                                                               |
 |---------------|---------------------------------------------------------------------------|